filipevrevez/radius-demo/README.md

 ### Prerequisites

 - Git Repository: A Git repository configured to hold your deployment and application configurations.
-- Kubernetes Cluster: A running Kubernetes cluster where Radius will deploy applications.
-- Flux: Install Flux in your Kubernetes cluster following Flux’s installation documentation.
+- Kind Installation: Install Kind to create a Kubernetes cluster for local development.
+- GitHub Token: Generate a GitHub token to authenticate Flux with your repository.
+- Flux CLI: Install the Flux CLI to interact with Flux and bootstrap the repository.
+- Radius CLI: Install the Radius CLI to manage your Radius resources.

 ### Installation

-1. Clone this repository:
+1. Fork this repository:

+2. Clone the repository:

   ```bash
     git clone https://github.com/filipevrevez/radius-demo.git